-A lot of blogs out there will convince you that you need some specific model of incubator.
-I can say for a fact that those are more optional unless you have to hatch a lot of chicks.
-For smaller home operations a couple small incubators is all you should need.
+A lot of blogs out there will convince you that you need to click their affiliate link to some specific model of incubator.
+I can say for a fact that those are more optional.

 I originally used an incubator I made myself.

 At some point, it seems that every backyard chicken keeper grows an interest in hatching out their own eggs.
-When I was in my 3rd year I had a decent-sized flock and then due to different forces of the time I had a need for an incubator.
+When I was in my 3rd year I had a decent-sized flock despite selling a lot of them off and then due to different forces of the time I had a need for an incubator.